 No, it’s not called the ‘subway.’
 Nor is it called the ‘metro.’
 If you want to get anywhere quickly (and avoid all the traffic), then the London Underground is your best bet!
 If you’re spending at least three days in London or more, chances are, you’ll be taking the tube.

 Greenwich Mean Time is recognised throughout the world and is the solar time of the Greenwich Observatory in London.
 But did you know that it’s possible to visit the London Meridien timeline?
 While in Greenwich, make sure to check out the many museums, the Cutty Sark, and the Queen’s House, which is home to the prettiest staircase in London.

 If you’re a fish eater, then you can’t visit London and not try a traditional British speciality: that of fish and chips.
 To get the most authentic experience, make sure to coat your meal in plenty of salt and vinegar.
 Head to any supermarket, and you’ll discover that the most popular British flavour for crisps (as known as ‘chips’ to the Americans) is also salt and vinegar!

 #65 Shop for books at Daunt Books

 Lovers of travel and reading simply must check out the Edwardian interior of Daunt Books, a bookstore specialising specifically in travel tomes.
+Housed in a beautiful bookshop with stained glass windows and stunning oak shelving, this store is a must see when in the area.
 Need I say more?!